thinking-with-computers/ludus-spec/README.md

 To bind a name, the left hand side of an assignment can be a word: `let foo = true`.
 The name `foo` is now bound to the value `true`, and anywhere `foo` is used, it will evaluate to `true`.
 (Note that names may not be re-bound in the same scope; see below.)
 Words always match against any value.
 So `let names = ${"Pat", "Chris", "Gabe"}` matches, and binds `names` to the set with names in them (so that `contains? ("Pat", names) &=> true`).

 ##### Placeholder (status: done)
 The placeholder also always matches, but does not bind a name: `let _ = :whatever` matches, but binds no names.
-The placeholder is used in conditional forms, as well as in partrial function application.
+The placeholder is used in conditional forms, as well as in partial function application.

 ##### Collections
 Ludus also allows you to match against collection literals.
 This is extremely useful and powerful.
 They are fairly intuitive.
 Patterns may be nested.